With that in mind, we will be talking about what a money mindset is and how you can create a positive money mindset, starting today.

 What Is A Money Mindset?

 Don’t underestimate how important your money mindset is.
-It has a huge impact on the decisions that we make and therefore has massive implications for our financial life.
+It has a huge impact on the decisions that we make and, therefore, has massive implications for our financial lives.

 A lot of us think that we have a good money mindset, but it is interesting to see what beliefs we actually have once we start consciously looking into it.